madhuakula/kubernetes-goat/guide/docs/index.md

 ## 🔥 Audience

-**Kubernetes Goat*- is intended for a variety of audiences and end-users.
+**Kubernetes Goat** is intended for a variety of audiences and end-users.
 Which includes hackers, attackers, defenders, developers, architects, DevOps teams, engineers, researchers, products, vendors, and anyone interested in learning about Kubernetes Security.
 Below are some of the very high-level categories of audience and how this project helps them.

 ### 💥 Attackers & Red Teams